majorgamerjay/MajorGamerJay/README.md

 - 🌀 My Website (Currently on maintanence, not available!)
 - 🥨 Cheatsheets/Articles (Currently on maintanence, not available!)
 - 🐙 Blogs/Other stuff (Currently on maintanence, not available!)

-## Interests:

-- 🎫 Anime
-- 🌭 Fast food (though I eat these rarely)
-- 🔫 FPS Games
-- ⛓ Cyber security related stuff (I'm completely new to this 😅)

 ## Contact me: